Amid pandemic, Americans overseas worry about making sure their vote counts

 More than 130,000 Americans abroad voted by mail or online in the 2018 midterm elections, about 4.7 percent of eligible U.S. citizens with non-U.S. addresses, according to the Federal Voting Assistance Program.
 While that figure is only a small portion of the 110 million Americans who voted in 2018, absentee ballots from overseas voters in some elections have helped tip the scale in previous elections, such as in the Florida recount during the 2000 presidential election, when whether to accept or disqualify some ballots became the subject of intense scrutiny.

 Before 1975, no law specifically guaranteed U.S. citizens abroad without a U.S. residence the right to vote.
-The current framework is governed by the 1986 Uniformed and Overseas Citizens Absentee Voting Act, which was expanded in 2009 with the passage of MOVE, the Military and Overseas Voter Empowerment Act.
+The current framework is governed by the 1986 Uniformed and Overseas Citizens Absentee Voting Act, which was expanded in 2009 with the passage of Move, the Military and Overseas Voter Empowerment Act.

 Under federal law, any U.S. citizen residing abroad has the right to vote by absentee ballot for the president, vice president and congressional representative.
 To do so, they must first be registered to vote in their last state of residence, even if they may no longer have ties to an address there.

 The law grants oversees voters the right to request a ballot and register to vote online.
 To streamline the process, the same form can be used for both registering and requesting an absentee ballot.
-Voters abroad are expected to receive their absentee ballot at least 45 days before the election, if they register on time.
+Voters abroad are expected to receive their absentee ballot at least 45 days before the election if they register on time.

 If the ballot does not arrive as expected, or if the voter is worried it will not, they can submit a federal write-in absentee ballot.
 If a ballot arrives after the voter submitted a write-in, they can still submit the official ballot, but must inform an election official of the change.